 |

-This (above) is the new condensed Version of Defect # 7 - Brand New as of Aug.
-17, 2008
+This (above) is the condensed Version of Defect # 7 -

-The original (un-condensed) version is at Defect # 7 - Expanded.
+The original (un-condensed) version is at Defect # 7 - on expanded Home page.

 Most of Defect # 8 could apply to any violation,